replicatedhq/replicated-field-labs/instruqt/airgap-embedded/03-airgap-deployment-assets/assignment.md

 From the "Jumpbox" tab, run the command below:

 ```
-replicated channel inspect development
+replicated channel inspect Unstable
 ```

-This command shows you the details of the `development` release channel, which we'll use for the air-gap install.
+This command shows you the details of the `Unstable` release channel, which we'll use for the air-gap install.

 The channel details include the information you need to install the